lexicon06/JS/README.md

-# JS
+# Random code in JS

-Random code in JS
+A humble repository to mess with JS